restran/fomalhaut/README.md

-# Beluga
+# Fomalhaut

 [![travis-ci](https://travis-ci.org/restran/api-gateway.svg?branch=master)](https://travis-ci.org/restran/api-gateway)
 [![Coverage Status](https://coveralls.io/repos/github/restran/api-gateway/badge.svg?branch=master)](https://coveralls.io/github/restran/api-gateway?branch=master)

-Beluga is an api gateway acts as the frontend and api router for numerous backend json api servers.
+fomalhaut is an api gateway acts as the frontend and api router for numerous backend json api servers.

 This project is still in development, api may change anytime.
 If you want to use it, fix what you need.